JetBrains/teamcity-documentation/topics/install-and-start-teamcity-agents.md

 <chunk id="agents-terminal">

-After an agent was installed and connected, you can invoke a terminal[what-s-new-in-teamcity.md](what-s-new-in-teamcity.md) for this agent's machine directly from the TeamCity UI.
+After an agent was installed and connected, you can invoke a terminal for this agent's machine directly from the TeamCity UI.
 This functionality lets you remotely view agent logs, check installed software, and debug specific agent issues.

 To invoke a terminal, click **Agents** in the TeamCity header, choose the required agent, and click **Open terminal**.